top of page

 Education Programs + Immersive Engagement

-The education program we're rolling out this is year, Active Pollinators, will now be as part of our habitat workday events.
+The education program we're rolling out, Active Pollinators, will be a part of our habitat workday events.
 Come out to our next event to see what it's all about!
-We also have another pilot program launching in 2026 –more details to come– and have an ambassadorship as well as other ways people can get involved through the organization.
+We are also working on another pilot program and expanding accessibility to more groups.
+Projects in the monarch program are also getting a boost with new immersive engagement elements.
 Consider signing up for our quarterly newsletter for updates.

-Those of you interested in joining the team, click here.
+Those of you interested in joining the team or becoming an intern, click here.

 What to Look at Next: